How to calf raise with superb technique. Seated/standing variations.

 Both Achilles Tendonitis and Plantar Fasciitis are easy to diagnose.
 They will usually result in heel pain which often is worse in the morning.
 These conditions are very common in runners, as they often will have symptoms during or after a run.

 For Achilles Tendinopathy you will often notice a lump in your Achilles Tendon.
 This lump is usually painful but doesn’t have to be.
+The lump can also be in right near the heel for insertional tendinopathy, or another condition called Haglund’s Deformity.

 Calf raises are one way we can introduce controlled load.
 By choosing which variation of calf raise, we can then determine how much load is placed through the tendon.
 From here we can slowly increase that load, by adding weight, or going through the different calf raise progressions.

 Although loading the tendon is always going to help longer term, there are shorter term techniques that can be used like massage for the Achilles tendon.
+You could also trial an Achilles brace to see if this is beneficial, however mostly they will not be.

 For more information of how calf raises can help Achilles Tendonitis feel free to check out our free ultimate Achilles guide here.